Testosterone is a sex hormone that plays a powerful role in health.

 In fact, one large review of 15 studies found that soy foods had no effect on testosterone levels in men (

 Further research is needed to understand how soy products as a whole may influence testosterone levels in humans.

-Summary Animal and human studies have found that certain compounds in soy-based foods may decrease testosterone levels, but research is still inconclusive.
+Animal and human studies have found that certain compounds in soy-based foods may decrease 3testosterone levels, but research is still inconclusive.

 Perhaps most well-known for its powerful stomach-soothing properties, some research suggests that mint could cause a dip in testosterone levels.